yapstudios/YapAnimator/README.md

 ## Credits

-YapImageManager is owned and maintained by [Yap Studios](http://www.yapstudios.com).
+YapAnimator is owned and maintained by [Yap Studios](http://www.yapstudios.com).